 Warm and cozy for play, stroller rides, cuddles, and bed time, this super soft quilted blanket is made to last from the newborn days all the way through childhood..
 Made with four layers of deluxe muslin with jersey trim it gets softer each time you wash it.

-This so-cute-you-can-barely-stand-it set might be as soft as an actual baby.
-The hat and blanket combo are perfect for gifting or simply buying yourself.
+This so-cute-you-can-barely-stand-it blanket might be as soft as an actual baby.

 Mary Meyer stuffies have been delighting little ones for decades.
 Their supremely soft and huggable animals are instant heirlooms that are guaranteed to bring the love.